Immunizations

 Are vaccines safe?

 Yes, vaccines are safe.
 Extensive testing is done before vaccines become available to the public, and the Food and Drug Administration (FDA), Centers for Disease Control and Prevention (CDC), National Institutes of Health (NIH), and other federal agencies continue routine monitoring and investigate any potential safety concerns.
-To learn more about vaccine safety, see the CDC's vaccine safety information for parents and caregivers and safety information by vaccine.
+To learn more about vaccine safety, see the CDC's safety information by vaccine.

 How can I get more information on vaccines?

-Use the following links to access more information about vaccines from the CDC and the WYCO PHD.
+Use the following links to access more information about vaccines from the CDC and the WyCo Public Health Department.

 For Kansas Health Care Providers: